 Discourage burglars from choosing your home.

-Burglars prefer to break into homes that are unoccupied, so one way to protect your belongings is to make it appear as though you are home.
+Burglars prefer to break into unoccupied homes, so one way to protect your belongings is to make it appear as though you are home.
 Set timers on lights, radios and televisions to turn them on during appropriate times.
 Ask a neighbor you trust to put your trash cans out on trash day and pick up your mail and newspaper.
 You can also temporarily stop delivery of your mail and newspaper while you are away.
 Additionally, burglars will take notice of an overgrown lawn and use overgrown hedges as a hiding spot.
 Make proper arrangements to have your lawn mowed and foliage trimmed if you will be gone for an extended amount of time.

 Deny easy access to your belongings.